RIDE Adventures Tours & Rentals

 Don't get us wrong: The original Aero Pros weren't terrible gloves.
 They included the premium materials you'd expect from Klim like ceramic-backed fabric and goatskin leather, but they were also uncomfortable and, most importantly, surprisingly fragile.

-With that being said, we're big fans of Klim gear here at Ride Adventures, and we also happen to believe in second chances.
+With that being said, we're big fans of Klim gear here at RIDE Adventures, and we also happen to believe in second chances.

 Naturally, when we discovered Klim had given their "flagship hot weather glove" a top-down redesign, we jumped at the opportunity to take them on the road to see how much they've improved.